-GEOS FP is episodically upgraded as GEOS-5 model development progresses.
-The IMERG team considers the impact of each such upgrade, but in general the computation of the displacement vectors are robust to minor changes in input data.
+ERA5 and JMA Forecast are episodically upgraded as model development progresses.
+The IMERG team considers the impact of each such upgrade, but in general the computations of the displacement vectors and PLP are robust to minor changes in input data.

-The NOAA Autosnow product is used to provide global data on daily surface coverage by snow and ice.
+The NOAA \Autosnow\ product is used to provide global data on daily surface coverage by snow and ice.
 Currently, information on the snow cover is derived from the Advanced Very High Resolution Radiometer (AVHRR) onboard METOP satellites, imagers onboard Geostationary Operational Environmental Satellites (GOES) East and West, Spinning Enhanced Visible and Infrared Imager (SEVIRI) onboard Meteosat second Generation (MSG), and Special Sensor Microwave Imager/Sounder (SSMIS) onboard Defense Meteorological Satellite Program (DMSP) satellites.
-Ice cover is derived from the METOP AVHRR and DMSP SSMIS data.
+Ice cover is derived from the METOP AVHRR and DMSP SSMIS data until a new version (instituted in June 2023 and adopted by PPS in July 2023) stopped using SSMIS.
 Both snow and ice are identified in satellite images using threshold-based decision tree image classification algorithms.
 Information on snow and ice cover derived from observations in the visible/infrared and the microwave bands is combined to generate continuous (gap-free) maps on a daily basis.
-The main output product of the system is a daily global snow and ice cover map generated on a 0.04° lat/lon grid (Plate Carree), which is about 4x4 km at the Equator.
+The main output product of the system is a daily global snow and ice cover map generated on a 0.04° lat/lon grid (Plate Carree), which is about 4×4 km at the Equator for the period June 2000 - June 2023.
+In July 2023, the Autosnow output changed to a higher resolution (0.02° lat/lon grid).
 See Romanov (2016) for more details.

-As of 14 June 2019, it was discovered that Autosnow sometimes provides incorrect values other than "sea ice" above 89°N. These values cause IMERG to provide precipitation values in these boxes, when in fact all gridbox values above 89°N should be "missing" for the precipitationUncal and PrecipitationCal variables.
-This error will be corrected in a future reprocessing for Autosnow and IMERG.
+As of 14 June 2019, it was discovered that Autosnow sometimes provides incorrect values other than "sea ice" above 89°N. This error has been corrected in V07.